 Traveling To Mexico With A Dog

-Your experience crossing the border will be very different depending on how and where you travel.
-More scrutiny and inspections are common at busy crossing like San Diego and El Paso.
-If you’re flying in, your documents will also be reviewed more thoroughly.
+Your experience crossing the border will be very different depending on how and where you’re traveling.
+If you’re flying, your documents will be thoroughly reviewed by the airline and the immigration agents.

 What People Need